-Revenue stream Estimated value and Government recipient Additional commentary on work to be (The MSG should list the share of total - undertaken by the names of the extractive extractive (The MSG should Independent industry revenue industry list the name of the Administrator as stream that it has revenue government entity, necessary. identified as material and should be included for reconciliation) (The MSG should indicate the estimated share of each revenue stream relative to total including any subnational government entity that collects the revenue stream).
-(For each revenue stream, the MSG should indicate additional work to be undertaken by the Independent Administrator, if any).
+Revenue stream (The MSG should list the names of the extractive industry revenue stream that it has identified as material and should be included for reconciliation) Estimated value and share of total extractive industry revenue (The MSG should indicate the estimated share of each revenue stream relative to total Government recipient (The MSG should list the name of the government entity, including any subnational government entity that collects the revenue stream).
+Additional commentary on work to be undertaken by the IA as necessary.
+(For each revenue stream, the MSG should indicate additional work to be undertaken by the IA, if any). revenues from the sector)